mahbubiftekhar/Swipe-2-Sort-Issues/README.md

  <br/> <br/>

-If you prefer you may contact me directly:
+If you prefer you may contact me directly you are more than welcome to by email or phone:
+ <br/> <br/>

 Thanks,